TrueWinter/DwindleJS/README.md

 ### set directory(directory)
 Sets the directory, which should be a string containing an absolute path to the directory the website is located in.

+### get outputDirectory()
+Returns the output directory.
+Returns null if not set.

+### set outputDirectory(directory)
+By default, DwindleJS will output the minified and combined files in the input directory.
+If you wish to change this, you can provide a directory relative to the input directory.
+This can only be set after the input directory is set.

 ### get htmlFileExtensions()
 What extensions should be considered HTML files, by default: `.htm` and `.html`.